 \subsubsection{Mechanism of structure modification}

-The link between structural properties and occupations is simply the relation between $E_U$ and occupations which is (with $J=0$)\cite{Dudarev1998,Cococcioni2005}:
+The link between structural properties and occupations is simply the relation between $E_U$ and occupations, which is (with $J=0$)~\cite{Dudarev1998,Cococcioni2005}

 where $n_{i,\sigma}$ is the number of electrons with spin $\sigma$ on the orbital $i$.
-This graph is plotted as function of $n_i$ in Fig.\ref{fig:theof} and Fig.\ref{fig:theop}.
-Before explaining the role of \Upp{} and the impact of the variation of the number of $p$ electrons on equilibrium volume, we first focus on \Uff{} whose impact on equilibrium volume is well established.
+This quantity is plotted as a function of $n_i$ in Figs.~\ref{fig:theof} and \ref{fig:theop}.
+Before explaining the role of \Upp{} and the impact of the variation of the number in $p$ electrons on equilibrium volume, we first focus on \Uff{}, whose impact on equilibrium volume is well established.